Heraldry Symbols & What They Mean

 The griffin was thought to find and guard mines of gold and hidden treasures.
 It is a distinctive feature of the griffin is that it has ears, which are large and stand up from its head.

 This is the only feature that differentiates a griffin’s head from an eagle’s.
-The griffin can be found in all sorts of positions but a female griffin’s wings are never closed.
+In heraldry, the griffin can be found in all sorts of positions but a female griffin’s wings are never closed.

 A male griffin, for some reason, does not have wings’ instead it is adorned with spikes at various points on its body and the male griffin is seldom found.